 Blues or juvenile

 In the early 1900s, there were between 1.5 and 3 million individual African penguins across the species’ range along the Namibian and South African coasts.
 It is estimated that there were close to 1 million pairs on the West Coast’s Dassen Island alone.
 However, by the mid-1950s, only 10% of these numbers were left due to egg harvesting and guano removal.
-Worryingly, since 1979, when the first count of the major South African colonies was conducted, the breeding population has declined from ~55 200 pairs to less than ~10 000 breeding pairs in 2024.
+Worryingly, since 1979, when the first count of the major South African colonies was conducted, the breeding population has declined from ~55 200 pairs to roughly ~8 750 breeding pairs in 2025.

 To put this in perspective, if every wild breeding penguin in South Africa had a seat in the Ellis Park Stadium in Gauteng, South Africa, the stadium would only be one-third full!

-The current African penguin population is only about 8 000 breeding pairs in South Africa and 1 200 breeding pairs in Namibia, the lowest numbers ever recorded.
+The current African penguin population is at the lowest number ever recorded.
 With such a small number of individual birds in the wild, the population will be functionally extinct by 2035.

 This means that the population will be so small that it will no longer be able to breed enough to increase numbers again.
-African penguins were classified as Endangered on the Red List by the International Union for Conservation of Nature (IUCN) in 2013.
+African penguins were "uplisted" to Critically Endangered on the Red List by the International Union for Conservation of Nature (IUCN) in 2024.
 If we want our children to see African penguins in the wild, the time for action is NOW.

 If we wait any longer, it will be too late.
 We need healthy oceans to support marine life now and into the future, especially if we want our children to see African penguins in the wild.